-We checked the information you sent us to prove that (Name[s] of Child[ren]) is/are eligible for and have decided that: \[\textstyle \text{Your child(ren)'s eligibility has not changed.} \[\textstyle \text{Starting (Date)}, your child(ren)'s eligibility for meals will be changed from reduced income is within the free meal-eligibility limits.
-Your child(ren) will receive meals at \[\textstyle \text{Starting (Date)}, your child(ren)'s eligibility for meals will be changed from free to the starting (Date). and have decided that: ☐ Your child(ren)'s eligibility has not changed. ☐ Starting (Date), your child(ren)'s eligibility for meals will be changed from reduced income is within the free meal-eligibility limits.
-Your child(ren) will receive meals at ☐ Starting (Date), your child(ren)'s eligibility for meals will be changed from free to the starting (Date). ☐ Starting (Date), your child(ren)'s eligibility for meals will be changed from reduced income is within the free meal-eligibility limits.
-Your child(ren) will receive meals at ☐ Starting (Date), your child(ren)'s eligibility for meals will be changed from free to a price to free because you income is over the limit.
-Reduced-price meals cost (\$) for lunch and (\$) for breakfast.
-Starting (Date), your child(ren) is/are no longer eligible for free or reduced-price meals Records show that no one in your household received (SNAP), (TANF), or (FDPI Records show that the child(ren) is/are not homeless, runaway, migrant, or Head S Your income is over the limit for free or reduced-price meals.
-You did not provide: You did not respond to our request. no cost. educed-price because you for the following reason(s) R) benefits.

-be asked to do so if you reapply.
+School: Date:

+Dear:

+We checked the information you sent us to prove that (Name[s] of Child[ren]) is/are eligible for free or reduced-price meals and have decided that:

+☐ Your child(ren)'s eligibility has not changed.

+Starting (Date), your child(ren)'s eligibility for meals will be changed from reduced-price to free because your income is within the free meal-eligibility limits.
+Your child(ren) will receive meals at no cost.

+Starting (Date), your child(ren)'s eligibility for meals will be changed from free to reduced-price because your income is over the limit.
+Reduced-price meals cost (§) for lunch and (§) for breakfast.

+- - Records show that the child(ren) is/are not homeless, runaway, migrant, or Head Start. - Your income is over the limit for free or reduced-price meals. - You did not provide: - You did not respond to our request.

+Meals cost (§) for lunch and (§) for breakfast.
+If your household income goes down or your household size goes up, you may apply again.
+If you were previously denied benefits because no one in the household received (SNAP), (TANF), or (FDPIR) benefits, you may reapply based on income eligibility.
+If you did not provide proof of current eligibility, you will be asked to do so if you reapply.